-2022 Community Health Needs Assessment Survey Results in the Appendix and the survey alone as a pdf document for those who wish to review the questions without the results.
+2022 Community Health Needs Assessment Survey Results can be found at the following link and in the Appendix as a pdf document for those who wish to review the questions without the results.
 We have a total of 324 residents responding to the survey, less than in 2019.
 There are similarities with responses but major concerns fluctuated in importance.
 More individuals indicated concerns related to drug and substance abuse, behavioral issues and violent behavior in addition to lack of exercise option and concerns with residents struggling with weight issues and obesity.
 These concerns are reflected in causes of death in the county and statewide.